Share this article:

 In our quest for more information, we turned to U.S. Census to shed some light on this topic and looked at each generation’s total income and total rent paid for an 8-year period (from 22 to and including 29 years of age).
 Specifically, we looked at the median income representative for the ages analyzed, rather than the median income of the overall population, because people in their 20s, with limited experience in the workforce, typically have a lower income than those over 40 who are at the peak of their careers.
 Our analysis refers to single people paying a median rent on their own, and all amounts were adjusted to 2017 prices.

 Our study comes to show that yes, Millennials do carry the weight of a very heavy rent burden and pay a ton of money on rent.

 With a rent burden of 45%, Millennials pay $92,600 in total rent

 Besides the heavy rent burden, there are several other reasons why Millennials witness such big financial challenges.
 One of them is the ever-increasing student loan debt, which many economists blame as the reason Millennials aren’t able to buy homes.
 Millennials do make more money than any other generation before them, but they’re also said to be spending more on things that are not necessarily essential, like Uber rides, pricey coffee or eating out.
-At the same time, spending habits depend very much on where they live, and as many Millennials prefer urban areas and big cities, this can only result in higher costs.
+At the same time, spending habits depend very much on where they live, and as many Millennials prefer urban areas and big cities like Atlanta, Los Angeles, or San Francisco, this can only result in higher costs.

 Millennials earn and spend more on rent than any previous generation